manishrana7/icet-manish/doc/userguide/source/examples/get_native_clusters.rst

 Cluster vectors for Si supercells
 ---------------------------------

-Finally, the steps described in the `previous section` are repeated after substituting one of the Si atoms in the supercell with Ge.
+Finally, the steps described in the :ref:`previous section <_previous-section>` are repeated after substituting one of the Si atoms in the supercell with Ge.

 .. literalinclude:: ../../../../examples/get_native_clusters.py
    :start-after: # Start cluster_vector2